stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 }
 ```

-Do keep in mind that in reality we would just want to return `x.squaredNorm()` on the input vector `x`.
-But unrolling this `dot_self()` example gives us a nice example with a few gotchas we need to watch for.
+For a real implementation of this function we would want to return `x.squaredNorm()` on the input vector `x`.
+But unrolling this `dot_self()` example gives us a nice example with a few subtleties we need to take into account.

 There are several odd parts to this function labeled (1), (2), (3), and (4) which I'll go over below.

-#### (1) Using Stan's require type traits to specialize overloads.
+#### (1) Using Stan's require type traits to specialize overloads

 The Stan math library requires that all functions are able to accept Eigen expression templates, hence the general `EigVec` template above.
 Though we want general templates parameters to the functions, we also want to ensure that only a restricted subset of types are able to be accepted for a particular function.
 For example, without the require in the above function it would be perfectly valid to pass in an `Eigen::MatrixXd`, but that would not be good!
 In order to restrict the types that can go into a function the math library uses the `require` type traits to detecting which function a particular type should use.
 This is very similar conceptually to [C++20 requires](https://en.cppreference.com/w/cpp/language/constraints#Constraints).

-To avoid document duplication I recommend you skim over @ref require_meta_doc The guide there explains the different styles and patterns of requires that we use throughout the math library as well as in this example.
+To avoid document duplication I recommend you skim over @ref require_meta_doc .
+The guide there explains the different styles and patterns of requires that we use throughout the math library as well as in this example.
 At the bottom of that page you will see subsections which will show you the `requires` we have already setup for types we commonly see.

 We want to restrict `self_dot()` to only accept Eigen types which have one row or one column at compile time, which for us is `require_eigen_vector_t`.
-A very odd piece of the template syntax is how we set our require to be a pointer template parameter with a default value of nullptr.
+The C++ convention for require types looks odd at first, as it sets the require template parameter to be a pointer with a default value of nullptr.

 ```cpp
 template <typename EigVec, require_eigen_vector_t<EigVec>* = nullptr>